Allergy Awareness for Nail Technicians

 Firstly why do allergies happen?

-Allergies occur when the body's immune system overreacts to certain substances known as allergens, which can come from food, animals, plants, or chemicals found in gel polishes and BIAB.
+Allergies occur when the body's immune system overreacts to certain substances known as allergens, which can come from food, animals, plants, or chemicals found in gel polishes and Builder Gel.

 What allergens are in the nail industry?

-HEMA (hydroxyethyl methacrylate), HPMA (hydroxypropyl methacrylate), and IBOA (isobutyl acrylate) are the common konwn allergens found in many gel systems polishes.
+HEMA (hydroxyethyl methacrylate), HPMA (hydroxypropyl methacrylate), and IBOA (Isobornyl Acrylate) are the common allergens found in gel systems.
 While most people won't have a reaction to these chemicals, those who do may experience an immediate or delayed reaction depending on their sensitivity level.
 Overexposure to these chemicals can increase the risk of developing an allergy over time.

-To prevent allergic reactions, take precautions when working with clients who may be sensitive to certain chemicals.
-Try to avoid skin contact with chemicals such as HEMA/HPMA/IBOA whenever possible and use PPE such as gloves to shield yourself from exposure while maintaining dexterity.
+To minimise allergic reactions, take precautions when working with clients who may be sensitive to certain chemicals.
+Try to avoid skin contact with chemicals such as HEMA/HPMA/IBOA whenever possible and always use PPE such as gloves to shield yourself from exposure while maintaining dexterity.

 Use trusted brands with a good reputation for safety standards and quality control of their formulas, especially when choosing builder gels or gel polishes with synthetic chemicals linked with allergies.